These are the states requiring people to wear masks when out in public - KVIA

 As of June 18:

-California Gov. Gavin Newsom issued a statewide order on Thursday requiring the use of face coverings in public indoor spaces, including while shopping, riding on public transportation or seeking medical care.
+Gov. Gavin Newsom issued a statewide order requiring the use of face coverings in public indoor spaces, including while shopping, riding on public transportation or seeking medical care.

 Newsom’s order also mandated the use of masks or face coverings in public outdoor spaces when social distancing is not an option.
 There was no guidance on how the order will be enforced or if violators will face any penalties or citations.